Adolfo (designer): Millinery

 As his mother had died in childbirth, Adolfo was brought up by an aunt who enjoyed wearing French haute couture, and encouraged her nephew to pursue fashion design. which he had ultimately decided to commit to at the age of 10.
 When he was 16, his aunt began taking him to fashion shows in Paris, where he met Coco Chanel, but was too shy to talk to her at the time.
-At 17, he became an apprentice for Braggard, a hat designer.
+At 17, he became an apprentice for Erik Braagaard, a hat designer.
 In 1948, he became an apprentice millinery designer for Bergdorf Goodman.
 When he requested that his name could be put on hat labels for the brand, he was turned down, which subsequently lead to him leaving the company in 1951.
 Following this, with his aunt's help, Adolfo joined Cristóbal Balenciaga as an apprentice milliner, where his first job was picking pins up off the floor.
-He worked at Balenciaga from 1950–52.
+He worked at Balenciaga from 1950 to 1952.

 In 1953 Adolfo joined the New York-based wholesale millinery company Emme as their chief designer.
 He worked with Emme until 1958.
 Meanwhile, in the summer of 1957, to further his skills, he served an unpaid apprenticeship with Coco Chanel's New York hat salon.
 Adolfo would later admit that he "never enjoyed making hats."

 Adolfo won a Coty Award in 1955 for millinery.
 In 1959, Emme were awarded the Neiman Marcus Fashion Award.